icelam/wuhan-pneumonia/docs/ROADMAP.md

 # Roadmap #
 * Scrap Hong Kong latest suitation from http://www.chp.gov.hk/files/misc/latest_situation_of_reported_cases_wuhan_chi.csv
 * Add filter and pagination to tables
-* Remove RSS app wall, use direct API so that component style can be customized
-* Refactor backend scrapper, identify common code
 * Convert historical data table to line chart

 # Nice to Have #